boochtek/mac_config/README.md

 * Installing applications
 * Configuring applications

+These scripts currently support macOS 15 (Sequoia).
-These scripts have existed since at least MacOS 10.9 (Mavericks).
+They have existed since at least MacOS 10.9 (Mavericks).
-They should currently work on macOS 13 (Ventura).
-They'll be updated for macOS 14 (Sonoma) soon.

 The scripts _should_ all be idempotent.
 (That means that you can run them as many times as you want.)